Lizards

 Being cold-blooded, all reptiles need to be able to thermoregulate.
 This is where they move to warmer or cooler locations in order to control their body temperatures.

-Most lizards eat either insects, fruits/vegetables or a mixture of the two.
+Most lizards eat either insects, fruits/vegetables or a mixture of the two, or even mealworms.
 There are however some which eat rodents, snakes, other lizards, or carrion.

 Species